dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

-Trusted Execution Environments (TEEs), including Intel SGX, ARM TrustZone, Secure Elements, and others, enforce that only authorized code can execute within the TEE, and any memory used by such code can be protected against tampering or disclosure outside the TEE.
+Trusted Execution Environments (TEEs), including Intel SGX, ARM TrustZone, Secure Elements, and others, enforce that only authorized code can execute within the TEE, and any memory used by such code is protected against tampering or disclosure outside the TEE.
 The Open Trust Protocol (OTrP) is designed to provision authorized code and configuration into TEEs.